-[Evaluation for Grades and Credits] Students are evaluated for their course grades and credits based on the course hours completed, their understanding and knowledge earned about scientific information on recent progress in the research for inflammatory responses and host defense mechanisms, and ability for experimental planning and interpretation and criticism of the results obtained.
-The presentation including discussion at the laboratory and academic meetings is also taken into consideration to assess the level of achievement in the PhD research.
+[Evaluation for Grades and Credits] Students are evaluated for their course grades and credits from integrated performance of reference paper understanding and of presentation of the study.
+The presentation in the discussion at the laboratory and academic meetings is also taken into consideration to assess the level of achievement in the PhD research.